ratu-sh/ModelMerge/README.md

 [中文](./README-zh.md)

-modelmerge is a powerful library designed to simplify and unify the use of various large language models, including GPT-4, GPT-3.5, Claude3, Claude2, Gemini1.5 Pro, DALL-E 3, and Groq.
+modelmerge is a powerful library designed to simplify and unify the use of various large language models, including duckduckgo, GPT-4, GPT-3.5, Claude3, Claude2, Gemini1.5 Pro, DALL-E 3, and Groq.
 This library supports GPT-style function calls and comes with built-in Google search and URL summarization features, significantly enhancing the utility and flexibility of the models.

 ## Features